rfomin/elfbsp/INSTALL-Win.md

      toolchain is not explicitly specified).

-5. Once Configure completes successfully, click **Generate** and then you'll get a file called `ajbsp.sln` in the build folder, which you can use to compile AJBSP with Visual Studio Community 2015 or 2017 (other VS versions are untested, but should work in theory).
+5. Once Configure completes successfully, click **Generate** and then you'll get a file called `elfbsp.sln` in the build folder, which you can use to compile ELFBSP with Visual Studio Community 2015 or 2017 (other VS versions are untested, but should work in theory).

-Building AJBSP (Visual Studio Community)
+Building ELFBSP (Visual Studio Community)
 ----------------------------------------

 1. Go to the directory where Cmake-GUI set your Build directory.
-2. Open up `ajbsp.sln` (solution project).
+2. Open up `elfbsp.sln` (solution project).
 3. Right click the entire solution, and then 'Build Solution'.
-4. Depending on what you are building with (Debug, Release, RelWithDebInfo), you will find it in the appropriate folder in the VS Build directory you specified (named `ajbsp.exe`).
+4. Depending on what you are building with (Debug, Release, RelWithDebInfo), you will find it in the appropriate folder in the VS Build directory you specified (named `elfbsp.exe`).